 Pain practice : the official journal of World Institute of Pain

 Digital Object Identifier (DOI)

 Senoglu, Nimet; Senoglu, Mehmet; Safavi-Abbasi, Sam; Shedd, Steven A.; and Crawford, Neil R., "Morphologic evaluation of cervical and lumbar facet joints: intra-articular facet block considerations."
 (2010).
-Neurobiology.
+Translational Neuroscience.
 780.